bitmark-inc/autonomy-apps/docs/postcard_terms.md

 ## Personal Information

-The provisions of these Terms regarding personal information are supplemental to the standard [Autonomy Privacy Policy](https://github.com/bitmark-inc/autonomy.io/blob/main/apps/docs/privacy.md).
-The Postcard Service is part of the “Services” for the purposes of the standard Autonomy Privacy Policy and the standard Autonomy Privacy Policy will continue to apply, except to the limited extent these Terms are different regarding the collection and processing of personal information with respect to the Postcard Service.
+The provisions of these Terms regarding personal information are supplemental to the standard [Feral File app Privacy Policy](https://github.com/bitmark-inc/autonomy.io/blob/main/apps/docs/privacy.md).
+The Postcard Service is part of the “Services” for the purposes of the standard Feral File app Privacy Policy and the standard Feral File app Privacy Policy will continue to apply, except to the limited extent these Terms are different regarding the collection and processing of personal information with respect to the Postcard Service.

-* While using the Application as a digital wallet, we collect and/or process a minimal amount of personal information, as indicated in the standard Autonomy Privacy Policy.
-Also as indicated in the standard Autonomy Privacy Policy, the Application interfaces with public blockchains, where information is permanently and irrevocably public by design.
+* While using the Application as a digital wallet, we collect and/or process a minimal amount of personal information, as indicated in the standard Feral File app Privacy Policy.
+Also as indicated in the standard Feral File app Privacy Policy, the Application interfaces with public blockchains, where information is permanently and irrevocably public by design.

 * The use of the Postcard Service requires that we collect and/or process more personal information than the use of the Application as a digital wallet.
 We collect and process the following personal information in order to provide the Postcard Service: